antixenoinitiative/axiwiki/builds.md

 #### **Krait Mk.II (Shieldless)**

-The shieldless Krait, while not as maneuverable as the Chieftain, provides a greater damage output for beginners.
-The Krait's massive power plant also allows it to idle under 20% heat, which allows for cold approaches without a heatsink or thermal vent beam.
+The shieldless Krait, while not as maneuverable as the Chieftain, provides a greater damage output.
+The Krait's massive distributor and numerous hardpoints allow it to mount four of any guardian weapon effectively.

 Type: **Cold Orbiter**

 - Speed: ⭐⭐⭐⭐⭐
 - Agility: ⭐⭐⭐
-- Shield:
 - Armour: ⭐⭐⭐⭐
 - Firepower: ⭐⭐⭐⭐⭐

-Recommendation: For people that like headroom on the distributor and don’t like yawing.
+Recommendation: Great for modified shard cannons and plasma chargers.

 [Coriolis Shieldless Build](https://s.orbis.zone/jv-6)